 At this time, Google Chrome will show “Not Secure” only on pages that contain form input fields.
 However, soon Chrome will begin showing “Not Secure” on every page of sites that aren’t protected by an SSL.
 How do you feel about your website visitors always knowing that your website isn’t secure?
 And, worse yet, what happens if your competitors’ sites are secure?

-Google has also stated that secure websites will also benefit from better SEO rankings.
+Google has also stated that secure websites will benefit from better SEO rankings as well.
 Additionally, HTTPS is a requirement of the new HTTP/2 protocol, which has been developed to make websites load much more quickly.
 Faster loading times also boost your site’s SEO.

 If you have any questions about securing your website, please don’t hesitate to contact us.